- The word “lesbian” is a word some young and adult women use to describe their sexual orientation.

 How can I find a primary health care provider (PCP) who will help and support me?

-In order for your PCP to provide the best care, it’s important that he or she know about the people and the issues in your life.
-You should feel safe and comfortable enough with your PCP to be completely honest about your sexuality, and to ask any questions that you may have.
-You may feel comfortable speaking to your current PCP about your sexual identity, or you may want to look for a new one.
+In order for your PCP to provide the best care, it’s important that he or she know about the people and issues in your life.
+You should feel safe and comfortable enough with your PCP to be completely honest about your sexual orientation, and to ask any questions that you may have.
+You may feel comfortable speaking to your current PCP about your sexual orientation, or you may want to look for a new provider.
 Finding a PCP with whom you can talk honestly and ask questions openly is an important way to get the support you need and deserve.

 - Ask trusted family members and friends for recommendations.

 - Meet with a few different health care providers to see who you’re the most comfortable with.

-- Look at online databases such as the GLMA Physician Reference Program to find a PCP in your area who is particularly sensitive to the needs of gay/lesbian teens and is aware of their needs..
+- Look at online databases such as the GLMA Physician Reference Programto find a PCP in your area who has experience treating gay/lesbian teens and is aware of their needs..